Lat pulldowns are a staple in many of the programs I have written for my athletes and used myself.

 My top 3 tips for performing the close grip lat pulldown are:

 - Pause slightly at the bottom.
-Pausing at the bottom forces you to keep control of the load and really feel what muscles you are using to move the weight rather than cheating reps or shifting more load to other muscle groups.
+Pausing at the bottom forces you to keep control of the load and feel what muscles you are using to move the weight rather than cheating reps or shifting more load to other muscle groups.

 Common Mistakes With Close Grip Lat Pulldowns